topisi/Astral-3-configurations/README.md

 tikz with figures in latex + tikz.

-The program AstralChiral3Configurations.ipynb is a SageMath notebook.
+The program AstralChiral3Configurations.ipynb is a SageMath notebook and contains a program for drawing configurations.